mordax7/ansible-role-librespot/README.md

 librespot_cache_args: "--disable-audio-cache" # use /var/cache/librespot for cache location if needed so.
 Cache is disabled by default
 librespot_volume: "--enable-volume-normalisation --linear-volume --initial-volume=100" # default volume when connecting to the client
 librespot_args: "--backend alsa" # backend could be set to pipe here, but it's for very advanced use cases of
-librespot_git_branch: "dev" # git branch from which you want to build from
+librespot_git_branch: "dev" # git branch/commit from which you want to build it from
 ```
 Variables for the native ```librespot-java``` type of installation:
 ```